aikige/MailDist.rb/README.md

 ## Configuration file format

-`config.json` is simple JSON data used to set several constants which is used by `MailThis.rb`
+`config.json` is a JSON data used to set several parameters which are used by `MailThis.rb`

 For example, in the case of Gmail: